annyanich/mensa-tracker/INSTALL.md

     Copy and paste that big random blob into Heroku's settings, and you're golden.

 ### Configure environment variables (locally)
-Open up ".env" in a text editor and configure the same environment variables inside of there as described above.
+If you use PyCharm, there are already run configurations for Flask, Scrapy, and `queue_daily_emails.py` included in this repo under `.idea/runConfigurations`, and they already have all the environment variables they need, except for Flask.
+For Flask, you have to add your own `FACEBOOK_APP_ID`, `FACEBOOK_APP_SECRET`, and a `SECRET_KEY`.

-The command `heroku local` loads up those environment variables as if they were configured inside of Heroku's web interface.
+If you want to use `heroku local` to run your app, open up ".env" in a text editor and configure the same environment variables inside of there as described above. `heroku local` loads up those environment variables as if they were configured inside of Heroku's web interface.

 ### Initialize the database